jsimplicio/jsimplicio.github.io/_posts/2018-10-22-giving-projects-a-home-and-redesigning-projects.md

 hero_image: "/../assets/images/10-22-2018-hero.png"
 hero_color: "#197FF6"
 ---
-We launched a home for the dscout web app because it lacked a clear home page.
-Researchers upon logging in, would arrive at the last active project.
+We designed and launched a home for the dscout web app.
+The app lacked a clear home, researchers upon logging in would arrive at the last active project.
 First time researchers would arrive at an empty first project, which could potentially be a confusing onboarding experience.

 I was lead designer and Scrum Master on the project, and I also lead the re-design of the dscout project page, which we tackled alongside building the home.